Ginger Spice Cookies

 • In a large bowl, cream together the butter, 1/2 cup white granulated sugar, and brown sugar until light and fluffy; about 2 minutes.
 Beat in the egg, vanilla, water, and molasses.
 Then gradually stir in the sifted dry ingredients into the butter, molasses mixture until a smooth dough forms.
 Chill the dough while you preheat the oven.

-• Preheat the oven to 350 degrees F and line a baking sheet with parchment paper for easy cleanup.
+• Preheat the oven to 350℉ and line a baking sheet with parchment paper for easy cleanup.

-• Scoop dough with a cookie scoop (affiliate link) and then roll into balls; dredge in the 3 tablespoons remaining sugar.
+• Scoop dough with a cookie scoop, then roll into balls; dredge in the remaining 3 tablespoons of sugar.
 Place the cookies on the prepared baking sheet about 2 inches apart.
+Refrigerate the cookies until cold, about 15-30 minutes.

 • Bake for 10 to 12 minutes.
 Allow the cookies to cool on the baking sheet for about 4 to 5 minutes before transferring to a wire rack to cool completely.
 Store in an airtight container.